My guest blogger, Jen Wilford, shares what she discovered about herself, and primitive man, when…

-“Take tonic herbs!”
 The concept of tonic herbs is virtually unknown to Western herbalists, but it’s common in Traditional Chinese Medicine [TCM].
-The idea that the body recovers not only from rest, good food and good air, but also by taking in strengthening and nourishing herbs over an extended period of time, say 3-6 months or more, is central to TCM healing practices.
-I should know, since I’ve benefitted from tonics during other stressful, depleting times in my life.
-So, I spent practically the whole day making a wonderful tonic syrup out of Chinese herbs and one of my favorite old-fashioned syrup bases – blackstrap molasses.
+Your body recovers not only from rest, good food, and good air, but also by taking in strengthening and nourishing herbs over an extended period of time.
+This concept is central to TCM healing practices.
+I’ve benefitted from tonics during other stressful, depleting times in my life.

-So, I cooked and cooked those Chinese roots and barks and healing herbs in a pot of water on the stovetop until the liquid was reduced by three-fourths, added the blackstrap in and cooked it down a bit further.
-I bottled the strained liquid and I’ll be adding a tablespoon to my morning and evening tea every day for the next few months.
-Just the process of slowly cooking this brew over several hours was a relaxing way to begin settling my life down a bit.
+I bottle the strained liquid, and add a tablespoon to my morning and evening tea every day for several few months.
+The process of slowly cooking this brew over several hours is a relaxing way to begin settling my life down a bit.